Skull KNM-ER 1813

 ER 1813

-KNM-ER 1813, Homo habilis??
+KNM-ER 1813, Homo habilis

 Discovered by Kamoya Kimeu in 1973 at Koobi Fora in Kenya (Leakey, 1974).
 This specimen is similar to 1470, but is much smaller, with a brain size of 510 cc.
 Estimated age is 1.8-1.9 million years.

-Apart from its extremely small size, ER 1813 is quite similar to a number of Homo erectus and Homo habilis skulls.
-It is surprisingly modern, with a rounded skull, no sagittal crest, modest eyebrow ridges, and a small amount of nasal prominence.
 Creationists almost totally ignore the existence of this fossil (Lubenow briefly mentions it without describing it).
-However it is safe to say that all creationists would classify it as an ape; its brain size of 510 cc is far too small to be considered human.
+However it is safe to say that all creationists would classify it as an ape; its brain size of 510 cc is far too small to be considered human (or so I used to think, but Line (2005) suggests that it might be human).

 Compare ER 1813 with ER 1470